php-dev-br/laravel-doc-pt-br/localization.md

     <?php

     return [
-        'welcome' => 'Welcome to our application',
+        'welcome' => 'Welcome to our application'
     ];

 > {note} For languages that differ by territory, you should name the language directories according to the ISO 15897.
 For example, "en_GB" should be used for British English rather than "en-gb".